koii-network/docs/develop/write-a-koii-task/task-development-guide/introduction.md

 This short tutorial will walk you through deploying your first app on Koii.

-We'll cover how to:

-1. Expose a **REST API** use Koii Nodes to host an API
-2. Coordinate Koii Nodes to submit blockchain transactions
-3. Test and debug your distributed application
-4. Deploy your task to the Koii community cloud

-There's obviously a lot more that Koii can do, so feel free to jump over to the [Template Application](../../introduction) section for turnkey tutorials on web crawling, database sharding, machine learning, and more.

-This tutorial is written mostly in JavaScript, but once you understand the basics, you can use any language that compiles to WebAssembly, or deploy tasks using the ORCA container manager.
+Koii Tasks are written mostly in JavaScript, but once you understand the basics, you can use any language that compiles to WebAssembly, or deploy tasks using the ORCA container manager.

 ![banner](../img/buildingonkoii.svg)